Destinedlife/ticket-lifecycle/README.md

 <p>

-  To start we are going to login and play the role as our end user Molly and create a ticket using this link: [EndUser](http://localhost/osTicket).
+  To start, we are going to log in and play the role of our end user Molly, and create a ticket using this link: EndUser.
 Click "Open a New Ticket".
 Fill in Molly's name and email (Molly@problem.com).
-The issue the Molly is having is that the entire moblie/ banking system is down.
-So for the help topic Molly chooses "report a problem". **BUT** the most correct answer would be "Business Critical outage", But often end user don't know which topic to pick.
-So later in tutorial we will practice how change the topic of a ticket.
+The issue Molly is having is that the entire mobile/ banking system is down.
+So for the help topic, Molly chooses "report a problem".
+But the correct answer would be "Business Critical outage", often, end users don't know which topic to pick.
+Later in the tutorial, we will practice changing the help topic of a ticket.
 </p>
 <br />

 ![Artboard 2](https://github.com/user-attachments/assets/6f4fceab-fb61-4179-8281-a477aaaefd93)

 <p>
-Now that the ticket is created you can login in as Peter and will begin to process the ticket.
+Now that the ticket is created you can log in as Peter and will begin to process the ticket.
 Click on the ticket, and observe the ticket's:

   - Priority
   - department
   - SLA
   - Assign To

-Next, in a real life scenario its is best to contact the person who created the ticket (preferably by phone call) to ask them questions to know the true severity of the issue.
-Such as, how many people are being effect and is it stil an ongoing problem?
-Assuming every thing that Molly has said is true click on the SLA plan and change it Sev-A. For reason you can put "High Impact, customers are not able to do online banking." then click update.
-Next click on help topic and change it to "Business Critcical Outage"
+Next, in a real-life scenario, it is best to contact the person who created the ticket (preferably by phone call) to ask them questions to know the true severity of the issue.
+Such as, how many people are being affected and is it still an ongoing problem.
+Assuming everything that Molly has said is true click on the SLA plan and change it to Sev-A. For "reason" you can put "High Impact, customers are unable to do online banking." then click update.
+Next, click on the help topic and change it to "Business Critical Outage"

 </p>
 <br />